Xhades14/Legal-AI/README.md

 # Legal AI Research Assistant for Commercial Courts

-A comprehensive system for processing Indian legal documents, building knowledge graphs, and implementing semantic retrieval with graph-based reranking for legal case analysis.
+A comprehensive system for processing Indian legal documents, building knowledge graphs, and implementing semantic retrieval with graph-based reranking (GraphRAG) for legal case analysis.

 ## Overview

-This project implements a multi-stage pipeline for legal document analysis that combines semantic embeddings, graph-based relationships, and LLM-powered summarization to enable intelligent legal case retrieval and citation analysis.
+This project implements a multi-stage pipeline for legal document analysis that combines semantic embeddings, graph-based RAG, and LLM-powered summarization to enable intelligent legal case retrieval and citation analysis.

 ## System Architecture